28547939/google-location-history-viewer/README.md

 # google-location-history-viewer

 A self-hosted web application providing a basic, minimal view of one's Google location history, as exported using Google's Takeout mechanism, using the OpenLayers API.
+Unlike some others, this tool does not summarize or perform any analysis on the data; it just displays on the map the actual points and segments of travel between points, taken directly from the location history data without any further modification.
+The user selects a date range, and the points/segments lying in that date range are rendered on the map in addition to being displayed on a table.
+The table includes some of the additional information that's included in Google's location history data, including the time spent on the point/segment, the inferred name and/or address of points, inferred form of travel, etc.

 SQL table schemas are provided (for MySQL), and `history-sql.py` is used to extract the data from the Takeout into a MySQL database.
 Users can adapt this without too much difficulty to other databases.